-In 2014, the average dual fuel price stood at a rather scary £1,344 per year.
-I’m not sure about you, but managing to pay over £100 per month can be a real struggle.
+In 2018, the average dual fuel price stood at a rather scary £1,138 per year.
+I’m not sure about you, but managing to pay almost £100 per month can be a real struggle.
 Fortunately, the government has introduced the Warm Home Discount Scheme.

 The scheme was introduced in January 2015.
 The idea was simple – to tackle fuel poverty in Great Britain.
 If you are eligible, you don’t actually receive the money but will see a one-off £140 discount from your electricity bill.
 This is usually applied between October and March.